betterscientificsoftware/bssw.io/Articles/Blog/Fellows2019Contributions.md

 ### Learn more about the BSSw Fellowship program
 BSSw Fellows are selected annually based on an application process that includes the proposal of a funded activity that promotes better scientific software.
 See more about the [BSSw Fellowship Program](https://bssw.io/fellowship) and work under way by the [2020 BSSw Fellows](https://bssw.io/blog_posts/introducing-the-2020-bssw-fellows).
 We will begin accepting applications for 2021 BSSw Fellowships during mid-August 2020.
 Register for the [BSSw mailing list](https://bssw.io/pages/receive-our-email-digest) to receive information.

+### About the Photo
+Pictured above are members of the BSSw Fellows community who attended the 2020 Annual Meeting of the DOE Exascale Computing Project.
+Left to right: Tanu Malik, Damian Rouson, David Rogers, Nasir Eisty, Kyle Niemeyer, Cindy Rubio-Gonzales, Rene Gassmoeller, David Boehme, Ignacio Laguna, Sumana Harihareswara, and Ivo Jimenez.

 ### Author bio
 Hai Ah Nam is coordinator of the BSSw Fellowship Program, a member of the IDEAS-ECP team, and a computational physicist at Los Alamos National Laboratory.
 Her  background includes computational low-energy nuclear physics, large-scale scientific computing, and high-performance computing.
 She is leading LANL's Center of Excellence activities, helping  improve critical NNSA Advanced Simulation and Computing ([ASC](https://www.lanl.gov/projects/advanced-simulation-computing)) codes for advanced HPC architectures.
 She is an advocate for developer productivity and software sustainability and has been one of the organizers of the [DOE Performance, Portability and Productivity Annual Meetings](https://p3hpcforum2020.alcf.anl.gov/) since 2015.